-Each application’s window is a render process, which isolates the code execution at window level.
+Each application’s window is a render process, which isolates the code execution at the window level.
 The main process is responsible for the application lifecycle management, window management or render process, and native APIs like system menus, notifications, and tray icons.

 Note: Electron is not the only option for building cross-platform desktop applications.
-Other alternatives offer less resource consumption and lighter executables, but none share the community, learning resources, or the widespread adoption of Electron.
+Other alternatives offer less resource consumption and lighter executables, but none share the community, learning resources, or widespread adoption of Electron.

 Electron provides abstractions and a familiar language, reducing the time to market and development costs.
 Essentially, what Electron does for desktop app development is similar to what React Native does for mobile development.

 Electron also manages building and deploying app updates, making it easy to keep cross-platform apps in a synced version.
 You can achieve this with auto-updates and by loading remote assets at runtime.